kanlas-net/MB_WFAS_DynamicSquads/Readme.md

 # Build with Linux #

-Run `build_module.sh`, it will create file *.env* where you should set path to yout python2 binary.
+Run `build_module.sh`, it will create file *.env* where you should set path to yout python2 binary

 Then build project at any time by running `build_module.sh`

 # Daimyo21 instructions #